-4.2 Monte Carlo Simulation
+4.2.
+Monte Carlo simulation

 The evaluation of the HEC performance requires the comparison of experimental data, obtained at beam tests, with detailed Monte Carlo simulations.
-To fulfil this task a special software package has been prepared [27].
+To fulfil this task a special software package has been prepared [26].
 It allows for the simulation of the response of the HEC modules to various particle beams of different energies, available at CERN beam tests.
-This package uses the standard ATLAS software [28] (DICE 3, ATLSIM) with GEANT 3.21 [29] for the detector response simulation.
+This package uses the standard ATLAS software [27] (DICE 3, ATL-SIM) with GEANT 3.21 [28] for the detector response simulation.

 The geometry of the beam test setup is described in full detail.
 For example, the HEC module description includes not only copper plates and gaps of liquid argon, but also polyimide electrodes, copper pads and tie-rods.
-All H6 beam elements, such as the cryostat, multiwire proportional chambers and scintillating counters, extended over a distance of 30 meters, are included as well.
-Three different codes for the hadronic shower development, GFLUKA, GCALOR and GHEISHA, are available for simulations.
+All H6 beam elements, such as the cryostat, multiwire proportional chambers and scintillating counters, extended over a distance of 30 m, are included as well.
+Three different codes for the hadronic shower development, GFLUKA, GCALOR and GHEISHA, are available for simulations,

 Prior to the analysis of simulated events, hardware conditions (e.g. reduced signal in individual gaps due to disconnected HV lines) have been taken into account.
 For the electron and pion beam test data the actual noise has been subtracted.
 For muon simulation the actual electronic noise has been added to the signal using beam test events.
-For each read-out channel and each individual event the noise has been added to the simulation with a scale factor $\kappa = \alpha{em}/\alpha{em}^{MC}$ , transforming the noise from the nA scale to the GeV scale of visible energy.
-Here $\alpha{em}^{MC}$ is a dimensionless ratio $E{nominal}^{beam}$ / $< E{vis}^{total} > = 23.30 \pm 0.01$ , found using electron MC samples.
+For each read-out channel and each individual event the noise has been added to the simulation with a scale factor $\kappa = \alpha{em} / \alpha{em}^{MC}$ , transforming the noise from the nA scale to the GeV scale of visible energy.
+Here $\alpha{em}^{MC}$ is a dimensionless ratio $E{nominal}^{beam}/\langle E{vis}^{total} \rangle = 23.30 \pm 0.01$ , found using electron MC samples.
 The difference in sampling ratios between the HEC1 and HEC2 wheel has been included.
-The leakage of energy of electromagnetic showers out of a selected cluster (see Figure 15) has been taken into account in the determination of the scale factor $\kappa$ .
+The leakage of energy of electromagnetic showers out of a selected cluster (see Fig. 15) has been taken into account in the determination of the scale factor $\kappa$ .
 All the procedures and program chains, which were used to analyse Monte Carlo events (after hardware corrections described above), are exactly the same as those used for the beam test data.

 The layout of the HEC beam test setup with only three $\phi$ -wedges and the absence of an electromagnetic calorimeter in front, causes a problem with respect to the longitudinal and lateral leakage of energy for hadronic showers.
-To estimate the influence of the energy leakage on the performance of the calorimeter, "virtual" leakage detectors are implemented.
-In these leakage detectors the kinetic energy is summed up for all particles leaving the HEC modules through lateral and back sides.